Sourdough Everything Bread Recipe

 Proof

-If you don’t own a banneton basket, place the dough onto a piece of parchment paper with the seam down and the smooth side up, and lift it into a bowl.
+If you don’t own a banneton basket, place the dough onto a piece of parchment paper with the seam down and lift it into a bowl.

 Optional Cold Proof